Talent-Catalog/talentcatalog/docs/v223/search_functionality.md

 # Candidate Selections
 It is important to have selections cleared prior before searching as it avoids selected candidates disappearing from the search but still being selected.
 These ‘ghost’ selections that have been filtered out of the search then could appear in a list when the selections are copied over.
-Now we will prompt the user to save their selections prior to running a search, and then the selections will be cleared on each search to maintain a clear and transparent number of selections.
+Now we prompt the user to save their selections prior to running a search.
+Then the selections will be cleared upon each search to maintain a clear and transparent number of selections.
 <div class="card-container">
     <div class="card-image-container-narrow">
         <video autoplay loop controls class="card-image">
             <source src="./../assets/images/v223/ClearSelectionsOk.webm" type="video/webm">
         </video>
-        <div class="card-image-caption">Searching will prompt you to clear selections prior</div>
+        <div class="card-image-caption">Searching will prompt user to save selections</div>
     </div>
     <div class="card-image-container-narrow">
         <img src="./../assets/images/v223/SelectionsClearModal.png"